seeARMS/blog/content/posts/huginn-slack-gcp-automation.md

 * Powerful data processing: write your own JS or use shell scripts
 * Liquid templating

-I wanted to go beyond strict automation and introduce some organization - I wanted all notifications to be cataloged & delivered in a centralized way.
+I wanted to go beyond just automation and introduce some organization - I wanted all notifications to be cataloged & delivered in a centralized way.
 A personal Slack workspace seemed like the perfect solution for this - I can have a `#flights` channel for flight deals, or a `#trending` channel for the, er, pending San Francisco emergencies.

-Another requirement I had was that I wanted all of this to be free.
+I also wanted all of this to be free.
 Huginn has pretty lax runtime resource requirements (even able to run on a [Raspberry Pi](https://github.com/huginn/huginn/wiki/Running-Huginn-on-minimal-systems-with-low-RAM-&-CPU-e.g.-Raspberry-Pi), with some tweaking), so a free GCP micro tier instance was perfect for this.

 ## Automation Goals